 Engagement and Learning Highlights

-In 2019, an Elder-in-Residence program was introduced to share knowledge, traditional teachings, and offer cultural support to Grand OnStage patrons and artists.
+•Grand OnStage Elder-in-Residence, to share knowledge, traditional teachings, and offer cultural support to patrons and artists.
 Grandmother Kathy Brant is the current Elder-in-Residence.
-She is Mohawk of the Haudenosaunee Six Nations Confederacy and has worked with Indigenous communities for close to 25 years.
+She is Mohawk of the Haudenosaunee Six Nations Confederacy.

-Conversations with local, emerging artists - A new audio series titled On the Contrary, created by young emerging artists, for young emerging artists in Kingston has launched.
-This program is co-hosted the City’s Arts Program Assistants and artists, Kemi King and Gloria Digby and features and profiles young, emerging Kingston performing artists to learn about their practice, how they’ve navigated COVID-19, and what they see shifting in the sector in Kingston and beyond.
-The series aims to create new links between artists and audiences and promote the Grand Theatre as a space that supports and engages local artists.
+•On the Contrary, a new audio series created by young emerging artists, for young emerging artists in Kingston.
+This program is co-by artists Kemi King and Gloria Digby and features and profiles young, emerging Kingston performing artists to learn about their practice, how they’ve navigated COVID-19, and what they see shifting in the sector in Kingston and beyond.
+The series aims to create new links between artists and audiences and promote the Kingston Grand Theatre as a space that supports and engages local artists.
 This series is presented by the City of Kingston, the Arts & Culture Services department, and Kingston Grand Theatre.